Virtual heritage site tours

 This 144-acre park contains a number of historic relics, including a cobbled stable yard, ha-ha and enclosed courtyard known as The Secret Garden and the medieval St Dunstan's Church and graveyard which is said to be haunted by the ghost of the Grey Lady.

 The Grade I listed building dates back to 1426 and was built by Winchester College as part of its manor farm.
 More than 95% of its structural timbers and half of the planking on its walls are original.

 Britain's longest 12-inch gauge railway, dating back to 1811.

 This Grade II listed parish church features a 12th century south arcade and doorway and a 13th century north arcade.

 Dating back to 1250, this Grade I listed church features 15th century additions and Victorian restorations.

 The early 19th century meeting house retains much of its original character and was a site of Quaker worship from the late 1600s.

 The hall is a Grade II listed Georgian mansion, which was originally the home of John Crosier and family is located in the grounds of the Compass Theatre.

-Explore the historical stories and characters of old Hayes Town through a self-guided tour, starting from Church Green and ending at the Beck Theatre.
+Explore the historical stories and characters of old Hayes Town, starting from Church Green and ending at the Beck Theatre.